jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Verizon-Data-Breach-Investigations-Report-2022.md

 increasingly using cryptocurrency and other digital assets, rather than traditional physical assets or the intermediated financial system.
 Cryptocurrencies even found their way into Superbowl advertisements.
-What was once a niche market is now a growing part of modern life investing, trading, and for illicit activity as well.
+What was once a niche market is now a growing part of modern life – investing, trading, and for illicit activity as well.

-Since its creation in 1865, the U.S. Secret Service has continuously evolved its investigative strategies and methods to protect our nations financial system.
+Since its creation in 1865, the U.S. Secret Service has continuously evolved its investigative strategies and methods to protect our nation’s financial system.
 We are no longer chasing counterfeiters on horseback but are now focused on preventing cyber fraud by identifying and arresting cybercriminals worldwide.
 In 2010, when the Secret Service first joined in developing the DBIR, the foremost risk we were seeing was the theft of payment card and PII data for use in fraud.
-As this years report shows that risk is still present, but we are seeing development of new schemes by those who illicitly exploit the Internet.
+As this year’s report shows that risk is still present, but we are seeing development of new schemes by those who illicitly exploit the Internet.

 To keep pace with evolving criminal activity, the U.S. Secret Service focuses on partnering to enable businesses and law enforcement to take effective actions to mitigate risk.
-The DBIR is a key part of thisproviding recommendations derived from analysis of aggregated incident reports.
+The DBIR is a key part of this—providing recommendations derived from analysis of aggregated incident reports.
 We also aid our partners and prevent cyber incidents through the work of our Cyber Fraud Task Forces, and the over 3,000 state, local tribal and territorial (SLTT) law enforcement personnel we trained at the National Computer Forensics Institute (NCFI) in FY 2021\.
-We coordinate these activities globally through a dedicated group of investigators in our Global Investigative Operations Center (GIOC) focused on achieving the most effective outcomesfrom recovering and returning stolen assets to victims to apprehending those responsible.
+We coordinate these activities globally through a dedicated group of investigators in our Global Investigative Operations Center (GIOC) focused on achieving the most effective outcomes—from recovering and returning stolen assets to victims to apprehending those responsible.

-2022 DBIRAppendix D
+2022 DBIR Appendix D

-101
-criminals defrauded relief programs.
-In response, the U.S. Secret Service named a National Pandemic Fraud
-Recovery Coordinator to focus on partnering with financial institutions to prevent and recover fraudulent payments.
-These efforts resulted in the U.S. Secret Service recovering more than $1\.2 billion, the return of more than $2\.3 billion of fraudulently obtained funds, and over 100 arrests.
-As the world becomes more digitized, in addition to being connected to each other through technology, we are connected to a wide array of devices, such as the internet of things (IoT).
-Other emerging technologies that may soon be the targets of cybercriminals include quantum cryptography, 5G wireless technology and Artificial
-Intelligence (AI).
-These technologies have the potential to improve lives and open new lines of communication.
-Conversely, cybercriminals will seek ways to use these technologies for malicious gains.
-The U.S. Secret
+100

-Service, while focused on thwarting criminal activity today, has already started to train and prepare for the cybercrimes of the future.
+The U.S. Secret Service, while focused on thwarting criminal activity today, has already started to train and prepare for the cybercrimes of the future.
-Preventing cybercrime requires a multi\-pronged strategy including increasing cybersecurity resilience and pursuing criminals and seizing illicit gains to deter and prevent future crimes.
-Both of these efforts are strengthened by the analysis of aggregated incident reports, and evidence\-based recommendations the DBIR provides.
-In 2022, the U.S.
-Secret Service looks forward to further strengthening our partnerships, to stay ahead of our changing use of technology, the efforts of criminals to exploit it, and ensure there is no safe place for cyber criminals to hide.

 This past year clearly demonstrated the increasing impact ransomware is having on businesses, critical